COVID-19 Vaccination Service

 A range of communication packs and toolkits, including key messages, information, translations, Easy Read formats and letter templates has been published on the FutureNHS platform.
 These can be found on the appropriate Programme Documents section of the COVID-19 Programme Updates and Resources hub page.

-The UKHSA has also published an information leaflet and sticker for the COVID-19 autumn vaccination programme.
+The UKHSA has also published an information leaflet for the COVID-19 spring vaccination programme.
 These can be found at:

 Equalities community of practice